jharveyb/Mapsim/README.md

 * Add flags to define the bottom of the ranges for n & k.

-Check out the threaded branch for a multi-threaded version - work in progress.
+The threaded branch has a multi-threaded version - work in progress.